api-search/apis-io-search/README.md

 # APIs.io Search API (apis-io)
-The API contract for the APIs.io API search API, providing all of the details used to manage the API, providing the manifest for everything that has happened throughout the lifecycle of this API over time.
+This is the API contract for the APIs.io API search API, providing all of the details used to manage the API, providing the manifest for everything that has happened throughout the lifecycle of this API over time.

 The [APIs.json](https://github.com/api-search/search-api/blob/main/apis.yml) for APIs.io Search API is using version 0.18 of the [specification](https://apisjson.org), which is used to auto generate this README, and automate other parts of automation for the API.